This is John Sewell…

 Not only did he design many book jackets and covers but he also designed identities for independent bookshops, Better Books and The City Bookshop, both now long gone.

-Better Books at 94 Charing Cross Road, London in the late 1960's which features Sewell's fascia graphics.
+Better Books at 94 Charing Cross Road, London in the late 1972 which features Sewell's fascia graphics. ©/Photo: Richard Friedman, Oakland.

 Sewell's cover for Design Magazine 1967